Australasian EQUATOR Centre

 Paul is a Professor of Evidence-Based Medicine and Director of the Institute for Evidence-Based Healthcare, Bond University.
-His key interests include identifying and removing the barriers to using high-quality research in everyday clinical practice.
-Paul is a leader within the Reward Alliance, investigating research waste and promoting better prioritisation, design, conduct, regulation, management, and health research reporting.
-His other research interests are in overdiagnosis and overtreatment, particularly in general practice, the uptake of evidence for non-drug interventions, and the automation of systematic review processes.
+His key interests include identifying and removing the barriers to using high quality research in everyday clinical practice.
+He is a leader within the Reward Alliance, investigating research waste and promoting better prioritisation, design, conduct, regulation, management and reporting of health research.
+Other interests include overdiagnosis and overtreatment, general practice, uptake of evidence for non-drug interventions, and automation of systematic review processes.

-Honorary Associate Professor Elaine Beller is a biostatistician and clinical triallist with more than 25 years of research experience.
+Elaine is a biostatistician and clinical trialist with more than 25 years of research experience.
 One of her research areas is focused on reducing the waste in research effort by improving the quality of published research reports, particularly in systematic reviews and randomised trials.
 Elaine led the PRISMA for Abstracts extension of the PRISMA Statement.

 Software development specialists

 Professor Tammy Hoffmann

 This page was updated on 8 November 2021